Zunaeed-Imran/Basic_Problem_solve/README.md

 - Not done
 - Example of Fibonacci Sequence = 0, 1, 1, 2, 3, 5, 8, 13, 21
 - Fibonacci Sequence Formula, Fn = Fn-1+Fn-2

+20. Leap year or not

+- The year is multiple of 400.
+The year is a multiple of 4 and not a multiple of 100.

+21.